 Notes

-- As for how long to cook thin pork chops: The exact amount of time the pork chops will take to bake will depend on how thick they are.
+- The exact amount of time the pork chops will take to bake will depend on how thick they are.
 When baking at 400 degrees, pork chops that are only ½ inch thick, will cook in 7-8 minutes, while pork chops that are ¾ inch thick will take closer to 12 minutes.

 - Make sure the pork chops are the same thickness, so they cook in the same amount of time.